The world's largest website

 are

-Understanding the optimum weld process fundamentals, best weld practices and weld process controls that can influence weld speed and weld fusion, does anyone care?
+Understanding the optimum weld process fundamentals, best weld practices and weld process controls that can influence weld speed and weld fusion, the reality is, does anyone care?

 If MIG spray and